-Swedish center-right gets first try at forming government, but chances slim
+Swedish center-right gets first try at forming government, faces uphill task

 (Swedish election scenarios graphic: tmsnrt.rs/2p45tJh)

-Reporting by Stockholm Newsroom; editing by Niklas Pollard and John Stonestreet
+Additional reporting by Daniel Dickson; editing by Niklas Pollard and John Stonestreet